webdetails/cfr/README.md

     **Examples:**

-    /viewFile?fileName=/example.txt -> retrieves the example.txt file stored in the root folder of the repository and it is called in a browser the file is rendered directly in the browser (if supported)
+    /viewFile?fileName=/example.txt -> retrieves the example.txt file stored in the root folder and it is called in a browser.
+The file is rendered directly inside the browser (if supported)

 #### Permissions management